Greece in the Eurovision Song Contest 2012: Performances

 Eleftheriou performed "Aphrodisiac" in the first semi-final on 22 May 2012, appearing third out of the 18 countries.
 The choreography used during the performance was different from the entry's initial performance at Ellinikós Telikós 2012.
 The two male back-up dancers were replaced by two women and more emphasis was placed on her movements when she sung the lyric "maniac".
 The performance saw Eleftheriou, her backing vocalists and dancers dressed casually, with the stage's LED screens set to light and dark blue tones with golden structures, including a large golden shell.
-The choreography for the performance was by Konstantinos Rigos, who also served in that role for Greece the previous year.
+The choreography for the performance was organized by Konstantinos Rigos, who also served in that role for Greece the previous year.
 At the end of voting, Greece placed fourth with 116 points, thus qualifying for the grand final.
 The public awarded Greece fifth place with 110 points and the jury awarded the nation third place with 103 points.